 - 1 cup unsweetened baking cocoa (85 grams)

 - 1 cup dark chocolate chips, melted and cooled (175 grams)

 Marble Cake Layers:

 - Begin by making the vanilla cake batter.
 Mix together the dry ingredients (3 cups flour, 3 cups sugar, 2 1/2 tsp baking powder, and 1 tsp salt) in a stand mixer with a paddle until fully combined.

-- Next, convert the vanilla batter into chocolate cake batter.
-Mix the additional 1/3 cup baking cocoa, 1/4 sugar, 1/4 tsp salt, and 1/2 tsp baking powder into one bowl of vanilla batter on a low speed until combined and set aside.
+- In the other bowl, convert the vanilla cake batter into chocolate cake batter.
+Mix the additional 1/3 cup baking cocoa, 1/4 sugar, 1/4 cup buttermilk, 1/4 tsp salt, and 1/2 tsp baking powder into one bowl of vanilla batter on a low speed until combined and set aside.